-Layers began in 2015 under the direction of Jessie Char and Elaine Pow.
+Layers began in 2015 under the direction of former Apple employees Jessie Char and Elaine Pow.
 At the time, WWDC was still held at San Francisco’s Moscone Center.
 Throughout the years, speakers such as former Apple designers Susan Kare and Linda Dong have presented during the conference.
 When WWDC moved to San Jose in 2017, Layers moved with it.
 The conference will be located in the same venue this year, San Jose’s Montgomery Theater.

 For 2018, several speakers specializing in iOS design and development will give presentations, including Ryan McLeod, a 2017 Apple Design Award Winner.
 McLeod is the lead designer and developer behind the game Blackbox.
 Majd Taby, co-founder of photo editing app Darkroom, will also present.
 Just last week, we took a look at a major update to Darkroom that integrates with the iPhone camera’s depth-mapping capabilities.

 The Layers schedule is once again notable for its diverse speaker lineup, featuring many women and POC.
 Recently added presenters include Samihah Azim of Lyft and Angela Guzman of Google.

 Also on 2018’s speaker list are Pieter Omvlee, co-founder of the popular design tool Sketch, and Jessica Hische, a well-respected lettering artist and author in the creative community.
 Complete details are available on the event website.
 Tickets are now on sale for Layers, with earlybird pricing available through April 15th.